 To apply for financial assistance at Luther, follow the step-by-step directions listed below.
 We also have a Financial Aid Checklist (PDF) to assist with the entire financial aid process.

-1. Obtain or retrieve your federal PIN number.
-In most cases, both the student and at least one parent need to have a PIN to electronically sign the Free Application for Federal Student Aid (FAFSA).
-A PIN can be applied for before filing the FAFSA at http://www.pin.ed.gov/ or while completing the FAFSA.
-Once a person has a PIN number, they can use it throughout their college career.
-PIN numbers will be replaced by the FSA ID at the end of April 2015.
+1. Obtain or retrieve your FSA ID.
+In most cases, both the student and at least one parent need to have a FSA ID to electronically sign the Free Application for Federal Student Aid (FAFSA).
+A FSA ID can be applied for before filing the FAFSA at https://fsaid.ed.gov/npas/index.htm or while completing the FAFSA.
+Once a person has a FSA ID, they can use it throughout their college career.

 2. Collect the information necessary to complete the Free Application for Federal Student Aid (FAFSA).
 Items needed to complete the FAFSA include the applicant's social security number, most recent tax returns and/or W-2 statements, bank statements, current value of non-retirement investments, and net worth of properties such as rental units, investment farms and second homes.
 Dependent student parent(s) must also provide similar information on the application.